34 Weeks Pregnant

 Frequently Asked Questions

 Q: Will my baby be early?
-A: Full term = 37-42 weeks.
-Average first baby: 40 wk 5 days.
-Late preterm (34-36 wk): most do well but may need NICU briefly.
-Talk to OB about your specific risk [1].
+A: Full term is defined as 37 to 42 weeks, and the average first baby arrives at about 40 weeks and 5 days.
+Babies born in the late preterm window (34 to 36 weeks) generally do well but may need a brief NICU stay.
+Talk to your OB about your specific risk factors [1].

 Q: I’m having trouble sleeping.
-Help?
-A: Common.
-Pregnancy pillow, side-sleeping (left preferred), cool room, consistent bedtime, no screens, magnesium glycinate (with provider OK), Unisom.
-If anxiety, talk to OB [2].
+What can I do?
+A: This is very common.
+Try a pregnancy pillow, side-sleeping (left is preferred), a cool room, a consistent bedtime, avoiding screens, magnesium glycinate (with your provider’s okay), or Unisom.
+If anxiety is driving the sleeplessness, talk to your OB [2].

 Q: I have hemorrhoids.
 Will they go away?
-A: Often yes, but slowly.
-Weeks to months post-birth.
-Fiber, water, sitz baths, witch hazel, topical creams (with provider OK).
-Surgery rare [1].
+A: They often do, but slowly — it can take weeks to months after birth.
+In the meantime, fiber, plenty of water, sitz baths, witch hazel pads, and topical creams (with your provider’s okay) can help.
+Surgery is rarely needed [1].

 For Dads